cedricdelpoux/gatsby-source-strava/docs/options.md

 ### Debug

-For a better stack trace and more informoation, try the following option in your `gatsby-config.js`:
+For a better stack trace and more information, try the following option in your `gatsby-config.js`:

 ```js
 module.exports = {